 - Hit Cancel and unplug the machine.

-- Remove the jars, dry off any condensation, affix the rings onto the lids, and refrigerate several hours (or overnight) before enjoying.
+- Remove the jars, dry off any condensation from the lids, affix the rings, and refrigerate several hours (or overnight) before enjoying.

 Does the Instant Pot Make It Easier to Make Homemade Yogurt?